-There are currently three different targeted therapies available to women with ovarian cancer.
+There are different targeted therapies available to women with ovarian cancer.
 Find out whether you’re eligible and how to access these treatments.

 Avastin (the brand name of the drug Bevacizumab) belongs to a group of treatments called anti-angiogenics.
 These treatments stop cancer from developing new blood vessels.
 This restricts the supply of food and oxygen to the cancer, which means it is starved and unable to grow.

 In England, Avastin is used to treat first-line ovarian cancer following the standard treatment combination of Carboplatin and Paxitaxol.
 It is available through the Cancer Drugs Fund (CDF) only to patients with advanced ovarian cancer as a maintenance drug, which means it aims to prevent or delay the cancer’s return.

 In Scotland, Avastin is available for women with recurrent, platinum resistant ovarian cancer.

 You can read about the different side-effects of Avastin here.